kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 We repeat the previous exercise in `1_Storage.sol` to compile and deploy a smart contract in Remix.
 This time, we'll deploy manually instead of using the deploying script, this gives us more flexibility by decoupling compilation from deployment (and from running).
 ## 2.1	How to compile and deploy
 To compile:
--	Check that the file 2_Owner.sol is displayed in the Main panel.
+-	Check that the file `2_Owner.sol` is displayed in the Main panel.
 If not, in the Menu bar select the icon "File explorer" and in the Side panel select the file.
 -	If the auto-compile is on, the icon "Solidity compiler" in the Menu Bar should have a green tag.
-If not, something is wrong with the Solidity code, create a new default workspace and start from it.
+If not, something is wrong with the Solidity code, create a new default workspace and restart from it.

 To deploy:
 -	In the Menu bar select the icon "Deploy & run transactions".